YazanSneneh/reading-notes-201/module-12.md/module-1.md

     - Flutter Application Anatomy.

 - Cross platform allow me to build android & ios applications with the same codebase.
-- Flutter is a technology created by google so I can use it to build android, ios and web applications using dart.
+- Flutter is a technology created by google so I can use it to build android, ios, web applications and  using dart.

 ### What Is Flutter?
 -  If I create a native mobile application with android and ios.